suncoast-devs/handbook/lessons/cs-api-servers/lecture.md

        Request an API style controller
        |
-       |     Name of the tool
+       |     Name of the controller
        |     |
        |     |                         What folder to place the generated controller code
        |     |                         |